-Title IX Coordinator for concerns regarding discrimination on the basis of sex, including sexual harassment or gender-based harassment: Wayne Callaway, 501A Hwy 78 N., Farmersville, TX 75442; 972-782-6601; wcallaway@farmersvilleisd.org.
+Title IX Coordinator - Wayne Callaway, 501A Hwy 78 N., Farmersville, TX 75442; 972-782-6601; wcallaway@farmersvilleisd.org.

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
 Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).